Are you seeking assistance?

 AFC offers a scattered-site emergency housing program with housing sites in Queens and Brooklyn.
 We offer temporary housing in safe, staff-supervised, homelike apartments.
 LGBTQ+ youth are able to reside in our emergency housing program for up to six months while we assist them in moving on to more permanent housing.
 Currently, AFC has six emergency housing apartments and a total of 66 beds.

-You can get more information on how to get a bed in our emergency housing program by coming to our Harlem Drop-in Center to do an Intake or by calling 212.206.0574.
+You can get more information on how to get a bed in our emergency housing program by coming to our Midtown Drop-In Center for an intake or by calling 212.206.0574.

 AFC Trans Housing

 In the fall of 2015, we opened AFC’s first transgender housing program.
 This 18-bed housing program is located in a safe Brooklyn neighborhood and provides stabilizing housing for AFC transfemale and transmasculine clients age 16-20 for up to 18 months.
 This program is a hybrid between our Emergency and Transitional Housing program that addresses the specific concrete and emotional needs of our trans clients in a safe, affirming environment.
 We help connect these clients to the resources needed at our Drop-In Center to become secure, independent adults.

 The Transitional Housing Program currently offers housing to 42 youth in apartments in Brooklyn and Manhattan.
 The residents are able to live in one of our six different transitional housing programs for up to two years, while we assist them in maintaining employment and continuing their education.
 We place a great deal of emphasis on preparing residents to live independently.
 Our goal is that our residents, upon graduation from this program, will move on to their own apartments.